zhangsu/seal/README.md

 libmpg123 can run, but those platforms are never tested.
 The Makefiles are generated specifically for MSVC and GCC (MinGW or native Unix-like systems).

-## Build
+## Installation

 ### Prerequisite

-Seal has native dependencies.
-You need to have OpenAL installed unless you are under Windows, for which the binary is provided (Of course, you can compile your own copy of OpenAL on Windows).
+Seal has native dependencies; you need to have OpenAL installed on your system.

 You need [CMake](http://www.cmake.org/) 2.4 or later to install [libopenal](http://kcat.strangesoft.net/openal.html) as follows: